Easy Peanut Butter Spider Cookies

 Peanut Butter Cookies

-Preheat oven to 350°F. Line three large baking sheets with parchment paper.
+Preheat the oven to 350°F. Line three large baking sheets with parchment paper.
 Set aside.

 Bake in a preheated 350°F oven for 12 to 14 minutes or until the edges just start to brown.
 Remove from oven and make spider cookies as described below.